gustavotsuji/interviews/README.md

 ## Puporse

-We want to have a glimpse of your coding skills.
-How you navigate, organize and test your code.
+Show us how you write, structure and test your code.

 ## Choose your challenge